-- Use a compiler, or other tool, that can detect dead or deactivated code. - Use a coverage tool to check that the test suite causes every statement to be executed. - Use an editor or other tool that can transform a block of code to comments to do so with dead or deactivated code - Use a version control tool to maintain older versions of code when needed to preserve development history.
+- Follow the guidance of ISO/IEC TR 24772-1:2019 clause 6.26.5. - Use an editor or other tool that can transform a block of code to comments to do so with dead or deactivated code. - Use a version control tool to maintain older versions of code when needed to preserve development history.